QuickBooks Blog

 Grow Your Business with QuickBooks

-If you’re looking for an inexpensive way to calculate hours worked per week while avoiding tedious calculations, check out our free timesheet calculator.
-The timesheet calculator is easy to use, allowing you to input various pieces of data, including clock-in time, clock-out time, unpaid breaks, pay rates and overtime rates.
-Then, you can download a CSV (comma-separated values) file of the table to retain for your records.
+It's simple to use—just input clock-in time, clock-out time, unpaid breaks, pay rates, and overtime rates.
+Then you can download a CSV file of the table to keep for your records.

 What are hours worked?

-Typically, an employee can work a maximum of 38 hours in a week unless an employer asks them to work reasonable extra hours.
-In some cases, employees may work more than 38 hours in a week based on agreed hours in an enterprise agreement, other registered agreement or employment contract.
+Typically, an employee can work a maximum of 38 hours per week unless an employer asks them to work reasonable extra hours.
+In some cases, employees may work more than 38 hours per week based on agreed hours in an enterprise agreement, other registered agreement or employment contract.

-How many hours employees work typically depends on whether they are employed on a full-time, part-time or casual basis, or if they are required to stay past the end of their scheduled shift for overtime.
+How many hours employees work depends on whether they're employed on a full-time, part-time or casual basis, or if they're required to work past their scheduled shift for overtime.
+Here’s how hours tend to differ, depending on types of employment:

-Since the Fair Work Act requires employers to pay employees overtime wages for working more than 38 hours, many people consider this full-time work.
+Since the Fair Work Act requires employers to pay employees overtime wages for working more than 38 hours, many people consider 38 hours per week as full-time work.

 Part-time work